xkfengxd227/QDAFN_Ext/README.md

 please ensure the input format of the dataset and query set is correct.
 We provide a sample dataset and query set (i.e., Mnist) for your reference.

-We also provide the scripts (i.e., run_guarantee.sh, run_sift.sh, run_gist.sh,
+We also share the scripts (i.e., run_guarantee.sh, run_sift.sh, run_gist.sh,
 run_trevi.sh, and run_p53.sh) for the users who would like to reproduce our results presented in our ICDE 2017 and TKDE 2017 papers.
 The datasets Sift, Gist, Trevi, and P53 we used can be downloaded from the following links: